discordjs/guide/guide/popular-topics/intents.md

 Discord defines some intents as "privileged" due to the sensitive nature of the data sent through the affected events.
 At the time of writing this article privileged intents are `GUILD_PRESENCES` and `GUILD_MEMBERS`

-For now you can simply enable these intents in the [Discord Developer Portal](https://discordapp.com/developers/applications) through a toggle.
-Please note that this is currently in a deprecation period and if your bot is in more then 100 guild it must be whitelisted to use privileged intents as of October 7, 2020.
-You can find more information on whitelisting in [this discord support article](https://support.discordapp.com/hc/en-us/articles/360040720412-Bot-Verification-and-Data-Whitelisting)
+You can enable privileged gateway intents in the [Discord Developer Portal](https://discordapp.com/developers/applications) under "Privileged Gateway Intents" in the "Bot" section.

+Note that access to these special intents needs to be requested during the [verification process](https://support.discordapp.com/hc/en-us/articles/360040720412) discord requires for bots in 100 or more guilds.

-Should you receive the error `[DISALLOWED_INTENTS]: Privileged intent provided is not enabled or whitelisted` please review your settings for all privileged intents you use.
-The official documentation for privileged intents can be found on the [discord API documentation](https://discordapp.com/developers/docs/topics/gateway#privileged-intents).
+Should you receive an error prefixed `[DISALLOWED_INTENTS]` please review your settings for all privileged intents you use.
+The official documentation for this topic can be found on the [discord API documentation](https://discordapp.com/developers/docs/topics/gateway#privileged-intents).

 ## More on bit fields